kebaldwi/DNAC-TEMPLATES/LABS/LAB8-Dynamic-Automation/README.md

 3. Dynamic DayN Composite Project & Templates

 ### Step 1 - ***Import Onboarding Template***
-The Onboarding Template previously discussed in Lab 2 will be used to Plug and Play a switch within the environment. for more information on this please see
+The Onboarding Template previously discussed in Lab 2 will be used to Plug and Play a switch within the environment. for more information on this please see [Onboarding Templates](https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/)

 Download and import the Onboarding Template within the ***Template Editor*** using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB8-Dynamic-Automation/templates/DCLOUD-DNACTemplates-OnboardingTemplate.json">⬇︎DCLOUD-DNACTemplates-OnboardingTemplate.json⬇︎</a> file.